- Transcript Requests

 Electronically Recorded Transcripts

-If the hearing was electronically recorded, all requests will be sent to the transcriptionist.
+If the hearing was electronically recorded, all requests will be sent to the transcriptionist by the clerk.
 If the transcriptionist needs assistance from a court reporter, she will then forward the request to her.
-When the transcriptionist sends those ER hearings to a court reporter to transcribe, the transcriptionist will notify the clerk that the court reporter should receive the transcript money (rather than the clerk receipting it in FullCourt).
+When the transcriptionist sends those ER hearings to a court reporter to transcribe, the transcriptionist will notify the clerk that the court reporter should receive the transcript money (rather than the clerk receipting it in Odyssey).

 Once Retained Counsel pays in advance for the transcript, the clerk will receipt it in the case in FullCourt in the Miscellaneous Payment window and selecting either the Electronic Transcriptionist Fee (Original) or the Electronic Transcriptionist Fee (Copy).